nofxx/hooray/README.md

 ## Why?

-Bind macs or fix IP's is also boring and a per device work.
+Bind macs or fix IP's is also boring and a per device/node work.
-As more we use wifi/ethernet devices in our company, nmap gets boring.
+As more we use connected (IoT) devices in our company, nmap gets boring.
 Not to mention slow, there's no easy way to assign names to devices I know, which makes OS scan/port scan a needed option most times (thus making it slower).
 Also (please open a issue if you know how) even in fast mode nmap won't run in under 2s.